-Once the Ecclesiastical Clearance is completed and any required Employment References have been submitted, the finalist's information will be sent automatically to the Compensation Office to determine the appropriate wage/salary.
+Once the Ecclesiastical Clearance is completed and any required Employment References have been submitted, the finalist's information will be sent automatically to the Compensation Office to review the appropriate wage/salary.
 General wage/salary calculations are estimated based on minimum pay level for the position, work experience, and education of the applicant.
 Compensation will contact you to discuss wage/salary issues.
-Please be aware that applicants are not to come into the Staff and Administrative Employment Office (D-70 ASB) to be hired until their Ecclesiastical Clearances have been completed.
+Please be aware that applicants are not to come into the Staff and Administrative Employment Office (D-70 ASB) to be hired until their Ecclesiastical Clearances have been completed and you are notified.

 For further questions regarding Ecclesiastical Clearances, please contact Staff and Administrative Employment at 422-8327.

 After selecting the desired candidate to be hired, change the applicant’s workflow state in YJobs to “EC/BC” (Ecclesiastical Clearance/Background Check).
 An email will automatically be sent to the Ecclesiastical Endorsement Specialist with the appropriate information.

 At the completion of the clearance, references, and pay-level calculation, you will receive notification to offer the job to the finalist at the approved wage/salary.